Important information about fees and payment options.

 You can add other individuals by selecting Authorize Account Access under the Account & Access menu.
 Make sure you fill out the form completely.
 It will take between 24 and 72 hours to add a person to your authorization list.
 Once he or she appears on the list, you may grant them access.

 Simply uncheck the boxes that are checked authorizing access, and submit your changes.

-If my parent forgets his or her PIN, who should they contact?
+If my parents forget their PINs, who should they contact?